Pedestrians and bicyclists crossing a city bridge.

 The Mirrorcube is a 4 x 4 x 4-metre hideout camouflaged by mirror walls reflecting their surroundings.
 Photo: Tina Stafrén/imagebank.sweden.se

 The Mirrorcube is one of the half-dozen havens of contemporary architecture that is Treehotel, way up in Harads in the north of Sweden.
-Renowned Swedish architects Tham & Videgård, Cyrén & Cyrén, Inredningsgruppen and Sandell Sandberg have worked on the buildings.
+Renowned Swedish architects Tham & Videgård, Cyrén & Cyrén, Inredningsgruppen and Sandell Sandberg have all worked on the buildings.

-12. The Icehotel
+11. The Icehotel

 The world’s first Icehotel lies in Jukkasjärvi, 200 kilometres north of the Arctic Circle, and was founded in 1989.
 New artists and ice experts create the rooms anew in October–December each year.
 The hotel, consisting of 1,000 tonnes of ice and 30,000 m³ of snice (snow and ice), takes three months to melt and return to Mother Nature every spring.
 One part of the icy hotel (Icehotel 365) is open all year round thanks to solar energy keeping the ice cool enough.